com-480-data-visualization/com-480-PieChartMasters/README.md

 ### Dataset

-> Find a dataset (or multiple) that you will explore.
-Assess the quality of the data it contains and how much preprocessing / data-cleaning it will require before tackling visualization.
-We recommend using a standard dataset as this course is not about scraping nor data processing.
->
-> Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).
->

 We chose multiple datasets to capture both micro-level (mortgage lending) and macro-level (unemployment, global indicators) dimensions of the 2008 financial crisis.
 By combining data from the CFPB, FRED, World Bank, and others, we aim to highlight how individual borrower behavior and institutional practices intersected with broader market forces, culminating in a historic economic downturn.